-Vigo might not be as old as other towns and cities in Spain, but it certainly still offers a lot of cool attractions.
-Many of them are modern, and some relate to nature – so there are many things to see in Vigo.
+Vigo might not be as old as other towns and cities in Spain, but it certainly offers a lot of cool attractions.
+Many of them are modern, and some relate to nature – so there are plenty of things to see in Vigo.

 - 1 Casco Vello (Old Town)

 - 3 Quiñones de León Museum

 - 5 Monumento a Jules Verne

 - 8 Rua Pescadería